Resolutions That Stick: Promoting Healthier Lifestyles Beyond the New Year

 Social media platforms may rise and fall in popularity, but the ubiquity of social media across patient demographics remains steadfast heading into 2019.
 Traditional healthcare marketing strategies like client reviews, doctor referrals and word-of-mouth will persist in 2019 for good reason, but social media platforms like Pinterest and Instagram allow you to engage with patients—and potential patients—one-on-one.

 On social media, your audience shares everything from their eating and exercise habits to their personal perspectives on what it means to be healthy.
 Create your own channels on these platforms to establish your brand, reputation and credentials where your audience lives online.
-When crafting and curating your content, remember the internet is more than an ecommerce platform for your practice: it’s a community build to share and express knowledge and authority.
+When crafting and curating your content, remember the internet is more than an ecommerce platform for your practice: it’s a community built to share and express knowledge and authority.
 Providing advice and expertise directly to your audience—via your own content or by engaging with patients’ content—can demonstrate your commitment to their long-term health.

 Social media platforms like Pinterest also allow users to gather ideas in a single location, such as when planning resolutions for the New Year.
 As patients further immerse themselves online, where and how they shop for products and services will settle in these digital spaces, as well.
 Healthcare marketers can leverage Pinterest advertising to reach potential patients actively planning a healthier lifestyle.